Cloth Nappy and Reusable Sanitary Product Rebate

 What can I claim?

-Eligible City of Hobart residents can apply for a rebate for 50 per cent of the purchase price (maximum $50) of either:
+Eligible City of Hobart residents can apply for a rebate for 50 per cent of the purchase price (maximum $50).
+This can be for either:

-• cloth nappies including swim nappies and modern cloth nappies, or
+• cloth nappies, including swim nappies and modern cloth nappies

 How do I apply?

-Complete an online Cloth Nappy and Reusable Sanitary Product Rebate application form by clicking the button below.
+Complete an online application form by clicking the button below:

 Apply now